 The instructions in this manual explain the responsibilities of holistic raters for the Texas English Language Proficiency Assessment System (TELPAS) administration.
 Test administrators must carefully read this manual prior to administering TELPAS holistic assessments.
 Test administration policies and procedures must be followed as written so that all testing conditions are uniform statewide.
 Raters are required to have this manual with them when holistically rating students.
-For special holistic or paper administrations of TELPAS for students in grades 2-12, refer to the TELPAS Paper and Holistic Test Administration Information in addition to this manual.
-For online administrations of TELPAS for students in grades 2-12, refer to the TELPAS Test Administrator Manual.
+For special holistic administrations of TELPAS for students in grades 2-12, refer to the TELPAS Paper and Holistic Test Administration Information in addition to this manual.

-It is recommended that test administrators review the TELPAS Educator Guide, available on the TELPAS Resources webpage, prior to administering the assessment.
+Raters should review the TELPAS Educator Guide, available on the TELPAS Resources webpage, prior to administering the assessment.